AnZlycdy/Stroke-Prediction-Using-SHAP/README.md

 ## Disclaimer

-This project is developed for academic and educational purposes only and **NOT** be used for any professional medical diagnosis or clinical decision-making..
+This project is developed for academic and educational purposes only and **NOT** be used for any professional medical diagnosis or clinical decision-making.